Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 tags: ["data", "python"]
 featured: true
 ---
-*Dataset retreived from: Utrecht University & Google, 2021, via Google Environmental Insights Explorer (August 2021)*
+*Dataset retrieved from: Utrecht University & Google, 2021, via Google Environmental Insights Explorer (August 2021)*

 The Jupyter notebook used to do this analysis [is available here as a Binder](https://mybinder.org/v2/gist/Thomascountz/7ff85c4f5543fbfc2aae5a8fdfbdd586/HEAD) and [here as a Gist](https://gist.github.com/Thomascountz/7ff85c4f5543fbfc2aae5a8fdfbdd586) for you to explore!